diana309/innovationOnBoard.github.io/competition-application-uot.md

                     </div>
                         <div style="padding-bottom: 30px;"> Please note: Due to high website traffic, submissions may take up to 2 minutes to process.
 During this time, avoid refreshing or closing your browser.
 Once we receive your application, you will receive a confirmation email with further details on the next steps.
 If you do not receive our email within two days, please contact us at innovationboard.uoft@gmail.com.</div>
                         </div>
+                        <div style="padding-bottom: 30px;">We require a <b>$30 refundable deposit per team</b> to secure your presentation spot.
+This deposit covers the poster board rental and moving fee and will be fully refunded after at least one member completes the preliminary competition on <b>February 13th</b>.
+The deadline to pay the deposit is <b>February 7th</b> to secure your spot.</div>
                     <button type="button" onclick="addTeamMember()">Add Team Member</button>
                     <button type="submit">Submit Application</button>
             </form>